OSGP/Documentation/chapter3/oslp/v0.5.1/SetSchedule.md

 Description for this schedule:

-This schedule has one entry which switches all light relays off at January 1st 2016 at 7 'o clock in the morning.
+This schedule has one entry which switches light relay 1 (index: "\001") off at January 1st 2016 at 7 'o clock in the morning.
 When 'weekday' is set to ABSOLUTEDAY, the date will be placed in 'startDay'.